A guide for parents and caregivers

-If your child plays sport, there's a real chance you'll face a concussion at some point.
+If your child plays sport, there is a real chance you will face a concussion at some point.
 The hardest part is that a concussed child often seems fine.
 This guide tells you what to look for and what to do.

 Why concussion in children needs to be taken seriously